dragon.data.DDict

 clone

-(clone_list)Clone dictionary to the list of dictionaries.
+(clone_list)Clone the current dictionary to the list of provided serialized dictionaries.

 copy